-Prompt work may not always take a direct turn into the story you wanted to write, and that’s alright.
-The important part is that the work helps you start putting words on the page and keep writer’s block at bay.
+Prompt work may not always lead directly into the story you wanted to write, and that’s all right.
+The important part is that the practice helps you start putting words on the page and keep writer’s block at bay.

-- No matter what you are trying to write, a prompt can help.
-It doesn’t matter if you want to write poetry, memoir, short fiction, a novel, or something else.
+- It doesn’t matter if you want to write poetry, memoir, short fiction, a novel, or something else.
 The purpose of a writing prompt is to get the words on the page.

-- To permit yourself to write badly, fast, and on whatever topic or image that comes to mind.
-Turn off your inner editor and write; you can fix punctuation and spelling later.
+- Permit yourself to write badly, to write fast, and to write whatever topic or image that comes to mind.

-- To be open to the prompt, no matter of absurd it seems or how different it may be from your original story idea.
-Again, the point is to write.
+- Be open to the prompt.
 If the prompt suggests writing about chewing gum, write about chewing gum for five to ten minutes.
-Then try starting the story you want to write.

 Picking the Best Prompt

-Prompts come in a wide variety—a single word, a phrase, sentence, elements of a story, a photo, an activity, or a thousand other things.
+Prompts could be a single word, a phrase, sentence, elements of a story, a photo, an activity, or a thousand other things.
 If you search online, you will find curated lists for poets, kids, teachers, horror novel writers, and much more.
-The secret here is that any of them may work for you even though you aren’t a poet, kid, teacher, or horror writer.
+The secret here is that any of them will work for you even though you aren’t a poet, kid, teacher, or horror writer.

-When you see a prompt that makes you think: “oh, this will be fun” or “oh, this will be really hard” that is the prompt you want.
+When you see a prompt that makes you think: “oh, this will be fun” or “oh, this will be hard” that’s the prompt you want.
 Both will get the gears turning in your mind and the words flowing onto the page.

 A Few of My Favorites